MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/image-web-resources.md

 [!INCLUDE[cc-terminology](../data-platform/includes/cc-terminology.md)]

+## Working with Scalable Vector Graphics (SVG)

-Use Vector Format (SVG) web resources for any icon presented in the application.
+Vector Format (SVG) web resources can be used for any icon presented in the application.
 Vector images are defined as Scalable Vector Graphics (SVG) an XML-based vector image format.
-The advantage of SVG over other image web resources is scale, smaller in size, and if the fill color is removed the model-driven app can control the icon color to avoid contrast issues.
-When defining the SVG or before uploading it into the web resource please remove any "fill color" attributes.
 We recommend using SVG over other image types like PNG and JPG.
+There are many advantages in using SVG over other image web resources: better accessibility, smaller file size and can scale with their container.

+### Better accessibility
+When fill color hex values are removed and the [currentColor](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentcolor_keyword) the model-driven app can control the icon color to avoid contrast issues.

+## Smaller file size
+Typically SVGs are smaller in size than raster type images such as jpg or png.

+## Scale with their container
+A single SVG can be used rather than multiple sizes of images.
 You can define one vector image and re-use it rather than provide multiple sizes of images.
 You will use these in with a new <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata>.<xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.IconVectorName> property to define the icon for a custom table instead of the `IconLargeName`, `IconMediumName`, or `IconSmallName` properties.
+Ensure that a default size is set through the [svg](https://developer.mozilla.org/docs/Web/SVG/Element/svg) element [width](https://developer.mozilla.org/docs/Web/SVG/Attribute/width), [height](https://developer.mozilla.org/docs/Web/SVG/Attribute/height) and [viewBox](https://developer.mozilla.org/docs/Web/SVG/Attribute/viewBox) attributes.

 > [!NOTE]
 > Vector Format (SVG) web resources are treated like the [Script (JScript)](./script-jscript-web-resources.md) web resources, and carry the same security risks as JavaScript web resources because SVG files allow JScript embedding.